optimisme/DAM-FlutterCupertinoBase/README.md

 This project is a starting point for a Flutter application with a Cupertino look and feel.

+## Getting Starte

+cd cupertino_base
+flutter clean
+flutter create . --platforms=macos

-## Getting Started, clone and create a project
+## Clone and create a project

 For example to create a new GitHub project named FT04-Stacks